-- Various Churchill memorabilia at The Churchill Arms pub which includes a bust, newspaper clippings, a painting, prints, photographs, dolls, and other knickknacks.
+- Various Churchill memorabilia at the floral covered The Churchill Arms pub which includes a bust, newspaper clippings, a painting, prints, photographs, dolls, and other knickknacks.

 - Various Churchill memorabilia at The Freddie Fox Museum within the James J. Fox store in London which includes photographs, prints, a doll, and souvenir busts.

 - £5 Bank of England note – If you live outside the UK, be sure to take a look at your money while in the UK.
 The latest £5 notes have a picture of Churchill on one side with the quote “I have nothing to offer but blood, toil, tears, and sweat”.
 It makes for a good value souvenir.

 Winston Churchill was certainly not a person who lived in the same place for too long!
 His parents had planned for him to be born in their home at 48 Charles Street in London, but he was born unexpectedly at Blenheim Palace on November 30, 1874.
 Churchill’s early years were spent mainly in London and Dublin, and his time in Ireland is among his earliest memories.
 He entered his first boarding school in England at age 7 and he lived in a variety of boarding schools and family homes until adulthood.

 After his marriage, he and Clementine lived in a number of residences in London, some they leased, some were provided to them by the government as an official residence, some were shared with family, and some were borrowed temporary residences.
 They also lived in hotels for short periods when between residences.
 Outside of London, over their lifetime they lived or spent significant periods of time in at least a dozen more residences, country homes, and holiday villas.